Category Archives: Project: Enfield Himalayan

 It doesn’t feel like the seat will sustain my post Xmas mass, sprung or otherwise, for more than an hour or two.
 Nothing new there.

 I’m getting a mesh Cool Cover to test.
 One good thing with fitted covers like this, as opposed to airbag seat bags, is that you can securely stuff added padding underneath without having to do a reupholstery job.
-I’ve got an old Aerostich lambs wool seatpad (right) which used alone may have had it’s day, but under the Cool Cover may add a bit more cushioning.
+I’ve got an old Aerostich lambs wool seatpad (left) which used alone may have had its day, but under the Cool Cover may add a bit more cushioning.
 One good thing on the REH is the two-part seat; it makes any foam-hacking job a bit less terminal.

 Suspension